mlcommons-science/benchmark/docs/md/benchmarks/papers_with_code_sota_platform.md

       }

+      ```

 **Ratings:**

+Software:

+  - **Rating:** 5

+  - **Reason:** Actively maintained open-source platform  https://paperswithcode.com  under Apache 2.0 license; includes automatic integration with GitHub, datasets, and models for reproducibility.

 Specification:

-  - **Rating:** 9.0
+  - **Rating:** 4

-  - **Reason:** Evaluation setting  federated clinical benchmarking  is well-defined; I/O interfaces vary slightly by task but are standardized in MedPerf platform.
+  - **Reason:** Task and benchmark structures are well organized and standardized, but due to its broad coverage, input/output formats vary significantly between tasks and are not always tightly controlled.

 Dataset:

-  - **Rating:** 8.0
+  - **Rating:** 3

-  - **Reason:** Uses distributed, real-world clinical datasets across institutions; FAIR compliance varies across hospitals and data hosts.
+  - **Reason:** Relies on external datasets submitted by the community.
+While links are available, FAIR compliance is not guaranteed or systematically enforced across all benchmarks.

 Metrics:

-  - **Rating:** 9.0
+  - **Rating:** 5

-  - **Reason:** ROC AUC, accuracy, and fairness metrics are explicitly defined and task-dependent; consistently tracked across institutions.
+  - **Reason:** Tracks state-of-the-art using task-specific metrics like Accuracy, F1, BLEU, etc., with consistent aggregation and historical SOTA tracking.

 Reference Solution:

-  - **Rating:** 8.0
+  - **Rating:** 3

-  - **Reason:** Validated CNNs and GaNDLF pipelines are used and shared via the MedPerf tool, but some implementations are abstracted behind the platform.
+  - **Reason:** Provides links to implementations of many SOTA models, but no single unified reference baseline is required or maintained per benchmark.

 Documentation:

-  - **Rating:** 9.0
+  - **Rating:** 4

-  - **Reason:** Excellent documentation across MedPerf, GaNDLF, and COFE; reproducibility handled via containerized flows and task templates.
+  - **Reason:** Strong front-end documentation and metadata on benchmarks, tasks, and models; however, some benchmark-specific instructions are sparse or dependent on external paper links.

+**Average Rating:** 4.0

 **Radar Plot:**